stackriot/micro-stripe-example/README.md

 # micro-stripe-example

-Example usage of Graphcool mutation callbacks to implement a custom Stripe payment workflow.
+Example usage of [Graphcool](https://www.graph.cool) mutation callbacks to implement a custom Stripe payment workflow.

 The full tutorial can be found [here](https://www.graph.cool/docs/tutorials/stripe-payments-with-mutation-callbacks-using-micro-and-now-soiyaquah7).

+A more advanced Stripe tutorial example can be found [here](https://medium.com/consciousapps/integrating-stripe-with-react-graphql-and-apollo-client-e09fdc9e5b95)

-We also add [Auth0]() integration for a full Promotion/Sales site experience.
+We also add [Auth0](https://auth0.com) integration to act as a template a full Promotion/Sales site experience.

 [graph.cool Auth0 tutorial](https://www.graph.cool/docs/tutorials/react-apollo-auth0-pheiph4ooj/)

+The project is structured and packaged as a [lerna](https://github.com/lerna/lerna) project

 ## Getting Started